LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-To do so, use the fundamental theorem of calculus and induction.
+To do so use the fundamental theorem of calculus and induction.
 </div>
 </div>

-Using $C\U c^\infty(K)$ as a stepping stone, we can build a topology on
+Using $C\U c^\infty(K)$ as a stepping stone we can build a topology on
 $C\U c^\infty(U)$.
 We use the approach in [Terence Tao's blog post on distributions](https://terrytao.wordpress.com/2009/04/19/245c-notes-3-distributions/#:~:text=is%20clearly%20a-,vector,-space.%20Now%20we).
 Let us call a seminorm on $C\U c^\infty(U)$ **restrictable** if it is a continuous function on $C\U c^\infty(K)$ for all $K \subset U$.

 **Definition 4**.
 The topology on $C\U c^\infty(U)$ is the one generated by all the restrictable seminorms on $C\U c^\infty(U)$.
 We call this topology the **smooth topology**.

 **Exercise 5**.
 Give an infinite restrictable family of seminorms.

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>